 Should You Always Elevate a Washing Machine Drain?

 You should only elevate a washing machine drain if it’s below the minimum height specified in the user manual.
-The minimum height drain for top load washers is 30 inches (76.2 cm), while that of their front load counterparts is 24 inches (60.96 cm).
+The minimum drain height for top-loading machines is 30 inches (76.2 cm), while that of their front-load counterparts is 24 inches (60.96 cm).

 If your unit’s drain height is below these limits, elevating it can make your machine more efficient and prevent operational mishaps.
 How?
 Let me explain.

 In physics, we were told that water always seeks its own level.
 This means that when you put water in a container, the water level is uniform throughout, no matter the container’s shape.